kmwtechnology/lucille/doc/site/content/en/docs/Architecture/Components/Connectors/file_connector.md

 * `includes`/`excludes`: A list of regex patterns for files you want to include in / exclude from your traversal.
 * `fileOptions.getFileContent`: Whether, during traversal, the FileConnector should add an array of bytes representing the file's contents to the Lucille document it publishes.
 **This will slow down traversal significantly and is resource intensive.
 On the cloud, this _will_ download the file contents.**
-* `fileOptions.moveToAfterProcessing`: A path to move files to after processing. **Only works for the local file system.**
+* `fileOptions.moveToAfterProcessing`: A path to move files to after processing.
-* `fileOptions.moveToErrorFolder`: A path to move files to if an error occurs. **Only works for the local file system.**
+* `fileOptions.moveToErrorFolder`: A path to move files to if an error occurs.